Our Advisory Panel is a group of independent people who are experts in the fields of healthcare, patient safety and safety investigations.

 Dr Mike Durkin supports leaders in patient safety across England and globally.
 He is senior advisor on patient safety policy and leadership for the NIHR (National Institute for Health Research) Imperial College Patient Safety Translational Research Centre.
 He is also director of the Global Patient Safety Collaborative, launched in 2019 as a partnership between the World Health Organization and the UK Government.
 Prior to this he held the position of national director of patient safety at NHS Improvement, from 2012 to 2017.
 Mike is a visiting professor at the Institute of Global Health Innovation, Imperial College London, and the University of the West of England.
 He was awarded an OBE by the Queen in 2017 in recognition of his services to patient safety.

-Farrah Pradhan works as the Invited Reviews Manager for the Royal College of Obstetricians and Gynaecologists and supports a team of lay assessors along with clinicians.
+Farrah Pradhan is a patient and public involvement advocate.
+She works as the Invited Reviews Manager for the Royal College of Obstetricians and Gynaecologists and supports a team of lay assessors along with clinicians.
 Farrah is currently undertaking an MSc in Patient Safety with Imperial College London.
 She is committed to working with stakeholders to influence the work of healthcare organisations to improve and maintain standards for members of the public.

 Dr Joe Rafferty